 Festivals take place year-round throughout the country, with many of the most prominent in summer.
 Japan’s summer is hot and muggy (read more about the seasons and weather in Japan), and the sultry weather lends itself well to the rambunctious atmosphere at many matsuri.

-Below is a quick-reference list of our favorite festivals taking place throughout Japan this year (2017).
-We update this list annually.
+Here is a quick-reference list of our favorite festivals taking place throughout Japan during the rest of this year and next.

 Read on (below) for more about each of these festivals!